Nisarg7324/Nisarg7324.github.io/writeups/net_analysis_tcpdump.md

 # Introduction to Network Analysis tcpdump Challenge

-This write-up is about the tcpdump Challenge, which is part of Security Blue Team's Introduction to Network Analysis training course.
+This write-up concerns the tcpdump Challenge, part of the Security Blue Team's Introduction to Network Analysis training course.

 Link to the course: [Introduction to Network Analysis](https://www.securityblue.team/courses/introduction-to-network-analysis)